Miss-Ayo/printf/README.md

 # printf
-This is project is in order to recode the printf functions and some of its options.
+This project is in order to recode the printf function and some of its options.